-The infrared radiation is about 1 ~ 1.5 times that of ordinary electrode arc welding, and the ultraviolet radiation generated by argon arc welding is about 5 ~ 20 times that of electrode arc welding.
+Argon arc welding has a higher degree of harm compared to electrode arc welding, but it is not cause for alarm.
+The level of infrared radiation produced during argon arc welding is about 1 to 1.5 times greater than that of ordinary electrode arc welding, and the ultraviolet radiation generated is about 5 to 20 times greater.

-When welding in a limited space, the concentration of ozone can increase to a dangerous level.
-During the welding process, harmful gases such as carbon dioxide, carbon monoxide and metal dust will be produced, which will do some harm to welders.
+In confined spaces, the concentration of ozone can reach a dangerous level during the welding process.
+Additionally, harmful gases such as carbon dioxide, carbon monoxide, and metal dust are produced, which can harm the welder.

 Harm of high-frequency electromagnetic field